-Intent: This standard ensures that graduates understand theories and identify, analyze, and apply information from a variety of stakeholders and sources to develop a successful response to user needs and to promote health and wellbeing.
+Intent: This standard ensures that graduates understand theories of human-centered design, and identify, analyze, and apply information from a variety of stakeholders and sources to develop a successful response to user needs and to promote health and wellbeing.

-- a) the theories related to the impact of the built environment on human experience, behavior, and performance. - b) the relationship between the natural and built environment as it relates to the human experience, wellness, behavior, and performance.
+- a) theories related to the impact of the built environment on human experience, behavior, and performance. - b) the relationship between the natural and built environment as it relates to the human experience, wellbeing, behavior, and performance.